 During the twelve months ended December 31, 2008, there were several adjustments impacting goodwill.
 A significant portion of the fair value that had been assigned to property and equipment in the preliminary purchase price allocation was related to 510 Applebee's company-operated restaurants.
 In the preliminary purchase price allocation, the Company used assumptions as to rental data, capitalization rates and obsolescence factors such as profitability, years in operation and lease holding period.
-The assumptions used in the preliminary purchase price allocation were based on perrestaurant averages that were applied to the entire portfolio of properties.
+The assumptions used in the preliminary purchase price allocation of properties.
 Subsequently, the Company utilized these same assumptions but with data specific to each individual restaurant and estimated a larger amount of obsolescence.
 As a result, the fair value of property and equipment from the preliminary purchase price valuation was revised downwards by approximately \$133 million.
 Additionally, the data used to estimate the capitalization rate in the preliminary allocation was based in part on industry data, the reporting of which lagged the actual timing by several months.
 Once data on capitalization rates being utilized in late November 2007 became available, the Company updated the capitalization rate assumptions accordingly.
 As a result of this additional information on capitalization rates the estimated fair value of property and equipment was revised downwards approximately \$14 million.
 The corresponding offset to these revisions was an increase to goodwill of \$91.5 million, net of deferred taxes, recorded in 2008.